debhere/debhere/README.md

 - 🏆 I am a Microsoft Certified Azure AI Engineer Associate (Dec 2022).
 - 🎓 I have done CFA Institute Foundation Certification (June 2018).
 - ⭐ As a BA I ideate, visualized and led an entire automation framework without GUI interaction in one of my previous companies.
-- 🥇 I won a Thought Leadership contest in my current company.
+- 🥇 I won a Thought Leadership contest in my current company, Wipro Limited.
+(Nov, 2021)

 ## 🛠️ Skills